gkiely/xstate-terse/README.md

 The goal of this library is to reduce the amount of vertical space required to write state machines using Xstate.

-Using a chained syntax allows this library to achieve that goal as well as some additional benefits:
+Using a chained syntax allows this library to achieve that goal as well as some other additional benefits:

 - Great typescript support and type hinting
 - Sane defaults